rehooks/awesome-react-hooks/README.md

 - [`useServiceWorker`](https://github.com/JCofman/react-hook-use-service-worker) A React hook which can register a service worker
 - [`useValueAfter`](https://github.com/bboydflo/use-value-after) Very simple React hook to easily provide different props to a component (comes in handy for testing edge cases)
 - [`useScreenType`](https://github.com/wednesday-solutions/react-screentype-hook) React hook to dynamically get current screen type (mobile, tablet, desktop) with configurable breakpoint support.
-- [`use-click-away`](https://github.com/geobde/use-click-away) React hook when you want a callback invoked when a DOM element was not clicked.